What is a go-to-market strategy?

 Your template should cover:

-Sales Motion: How will deals be closed?
+Sales motion: How will deals be closed?
+What are the handoff criteria between marketing and sales?

 Real GTM strategies show how theory translates to execution.
 These examples demonstrate different approaches based on product type and market dynamics.